FAQ (Frequently Asked Questions)

-The regular price through our offices in Australia is AUD$390.00 (plus $15 P&H).
-Chiropractors and other doctors may charge more or less than this price and may charge a consultation fee.
-Each pair has a life expectancy of around 15 years (10 year guarantee against breaking, cracking or splitting).
+The regular price through our offices in Australia is AUD$440.00 (plus $15 Express P&H).
+Our Clinical Consultants may charge more or less than this price and may charge a consultation fee.
+Each pair has a life expectancy of around 10 to 15 years (10 year guarantee against breaking, cracking or splitting).

 Can you wash them?

 You don;t have to wash them like you have to wash your socks.
 If you want to wash them use warm soapy water, wipe them dry (or let them air dry) and they are good to go!!
 They are not made of foam, which breaks down with time, nor are they made of leather, which holds moisture.

 Can you run in these?
 Will they help?